Cancel Culture | The Playbook for Defending Your Brand

 Moral attitudes.
 Keeping shareholders, investors and key stakeholders happy is important.
 How important are moral attitudes to your mission statement?
 More importantly, define what the moral attitudes are that your company will abide by.

 Opposing views.
 Does your company thrive on a corporate culture that welcomes opposing viewpoints?
 Do you have alignment with your clients and agency partners on publicly expressing opposing perspectives?
 Is that core to your mission as an agency?
 If it is, make sure that is transparent to potential clients before you start working with them.

 Social change and sustainability.
 Where does your brand stand on climate change?
-If corporate social responsibility is critical to your public relations narrative, make sure you choose an agency partner who can deliver on the execution of this.
+If corporate social responsibility is critical to your public relations narrative and brand ethos, make sure you choose an agency partner who can deliver on the execution of this.
 For example, you would not want to choose an agency partner who believes climate change is not a priority.
 The clearer you become on your opinions, the easier it is to attract and repel the right consultants for your business.